rserra/jOpenDocument/README.md

 # jOpenDocument for

-This is fork for jOpenDocument from http://www.jopendocument.org/
+This is fork of jOpenDocument project from http://www.jopendocument.org/

 ## Change list